 ‘Concurreren of samenwerken?
 Over bedrijfsethiek en de grenzen van het mededingingsrecht’, in: Filosofie & Praktijk 35 (4)(2014): 19-33.

 ‘Justice in Regulation: Towards a Liberal Account’, in: Jay Drydyk & Krushil Watene (eds), Theorizing Justice: Critical Insights and Future Directions (London: Rowman & Littlefield, 2016), 153-172.
-WEB.
+WEB/PDF.

 ‘The Ethics of Moral Hazard Revisited’, in: Norbert Gaillard, Juan Flores, Rick Michalek (eds).
 Moral Hazard (London: Routledge, 2021).